Finablr: Undeclared debts

 On 30 April 2020, Finablr announced previously undeclared debts of around had been identified by Houlihan Lokey and Kroll as part of their investigations, and that it "cannot exclude the possibility that some of the proceeds of these borrowings may have been used for purposes outside of the Finablr Group".

 During June 2020, Xpress Money, a Finablr business, had its authorisation to operate withdrawn by the UK's Financial Conduct Authority.

 In July 2020, Finablr appointed Skadden Arps Slate Meagher & Flom (UK) LLP 'to enable Finablr to investigate historic potential malfeasance within the Finablr Group and any misappropriation of assets of Finablr PLC and certain members of its group'.

 On 6 August 2020 PwC announced that a so-called "pre-pack" administration deal for Travelex had been reached, with the company being taken over by a consortium of its creditors.

-Sale of the business
+Sale of subsidiaries, administration, delisting and liquidation

-In October 2020, it was reported that Prism Group AG was making a joint bid for Finablr Ltd with Royal Strategic Partners, the Abu Dhabi investment vehicle associated with Hazza bin Zayed bin Sultan Al Nahyan, brother of the President of the United Arab Emirates, Mohammed bin Zayed Al Nahyan.
-The deal was accepted by the Finablr board in December with the Prism Group consortium paying for Finablr.
-On 16 December 2021, the Financial Conduct Authority refused Finablr's request to cancel its premium listing on the London Stock Exchange.

-The company was rebranded as WizzFinancial by its new owners.
+Efforts to find a buyer for the rest of the Finablr group continued culminating in an agreement to sell Finablr Ltd, the main subsidiary of Finablr plc, together with all subsidiaries to Global Fintech Investments Holding AG (GFIH), a consortium of Prism Group AG and Abu Dhabi's Royal Strategic Partners, in December 2020.

+As completion of the acquisition of Finablr Ltd required all regulatory change of control approvals within the whole group, the acquisition of individual operating subsidiaries proceeded as change of control approvals were received.
+In the meantime, administrators were appointed at Finablr plc in March 2022 and a new sale agreement was agreed with GFIH pursuant to which further subsidiaries were transferred and in March 2024 Finablr plc entered into liquidation.

+Due to regulatory and other complications relating to group debts certain subsidiaries of Finablr plc such as UAE Exchange Center LLC (which remained under the administration of the Central Bank of the UAE) and the United Kingdom Xpress Money entity (which entered into administration and was dissolved in November 2025) were not transferred and remained part of the Finablr group.